Serg3/BlackJack/README.md

 or the amount of points is higher than 21.
 The move automatically goes to the dealer if amount of points is 21.

-The dealer takes the cards until the amount of points is higher than the player's or 17 or higher if the player has less points.
+The dealer takes the cards until the amount of points is higher than the player's.

 The bank is taken by the one with a large amount of points (the player returns a bet of 2 to 1 in the case of win).